 How to Shape Your Eyebrows

-Brow shape is unique to everyone’s face.
+Brow shape is unique to everyone’s face and everyone’s brow alignment is different.
 Eyebrows are not a one size fits all situation; what looks stunning on your best friend or favorite celebrity, may not be the best shape for you.
 Here are three steps to help you find the most perfect brow shape for your face:

 - To find out where your brow should begin (point A), align the flat edge of a straight makeup brush to the outside of your nose/inner corner of your eye.